Sanglorian/orcus/Orcus Advanced Options - current.md

 ### Interrupting Arts

 Arts take a long time to use.
 If the art is interrupted, you have to start again but none of the components are used up.
+While using an art that takes longer than a day, you can take breaks to eat, sleep, drink and so on.
+These do not count as interruptions.

 ### Taking 10